christophuv/PeakBot_Example/README.md

 The main functions to group detected features from several samples are `peakbot.cuda.KNNalignFeatures` for aligning the detected features using a k-nearest-neighbor approach and `peakbot.cuda.groupFeatures` for calculating the groups.

 More information about how to specify the files and the LC-HRMS properties is directly documented in the script.

+## Data folder
+The data is not hosted in this github repository but on metabolights or other repositories.
+Please view the file READMEData.md for further information.